Ethical Purchasing Policy

-Comply with national and international laws or industry standards on employee working hours, whichever affords greater protection.
+- Working hours comply with national laws and benchmark industry standards, whichever affords greater protection.

 No inhumane treatment is allowed

-Prohibit physical abuse or coercion, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation.
+- Physical abuse or discipline, the threat of physical abuse, sexual or other harassment and verbal abuse or other forms of intimidation shall be prohibited.

 Both parties will:

-Ensure that all current labour standards are implemented and being adhered to and comply with country specific regulations.
+- Ensure that all current labour standards are implemented and being adhered to and comply to country specific regulations.